Market-Connections Professional Resume Writing Services

 • Devote more time to research.
 If things slow down, use this extra time wisely.
 Go online or visit the library to research potential employers and industry trends.

 • Update your resume.
-This may also be a good time to review your written materials like resumes and cover letters.
-Look for ways to tweak your content to highlight your accomplishments and the contribution you could make to a potential employer.
+This may also be a good time to review your written materials, like resumes and cover letters.
+Look for ways to edit your resume to highlight your accomplishments and the contribution you could make to a potential employer.

 • Learn new skills.
 You may also want to focus on mastering some new skills.
 Public libraries often offer free computer courses or workshops with experts who can assist you with your plans to start a small business of your own.